How to grow your eCommerce business in 2023: 10 ways to increase profitability

 If there’s one thing the past two years have hammered home, it’s that nothing is certain.

-While eCommerce merchants may be facing 2022 with some looming uncertainty, one thing is clear.
+While eCommerce merchants may be facing this year with some looming uncertainty, one thing is clear.
 Business owners and consumers alike have demonstrated a vast capacity for resilience.
 As we head into the new year, it’s important for store owners to consider the things they know about the current eCommerce landscape, while also preparing for the unexpected.

 01. Build a community

 Two years ago, Lush UK announced they were leaving Facebook, Twitter, and Instagram.
 Their aim was to redirect their community of customers to their online store, speaking directly with their customers using live chat on their website or via email and phone.

 “Over the next week, our customer care team will be actively responding to your messages and comments, after this point you can speak to us via live chat on the website, on email at firstname.lastname@example.org and by telephone: 01202 930051.”

 Building a brand community fosters customer loyalty and connection.
 This goes beyond brand awareness to fostering an actual relationship with your customers.

 It’s all about the interactions and conversations you have with your customers.
 Much of this occurs on social commerce platforms like Twitter, Facebook, or Instagram.
 But, increasingly, brands like Lush UK are bringing their communities back to their own digital storefronts.

 Take personal care and beauty retailer Sephora which hosts a variety of community-oriented features including groups, conversations (Q&As with brands), a gallery of customer images and videos, and a hub for events.

 Sephora’s community hub is hosted on Sephora.com where customers can post and share content, but it also pulls from social platforms like Instagram to feature customer images and videos.